shapez0r/agentai_repo/README.md

     E --> F[Copilot runs npm run deploy]
-    F --> G[replace-commit-hash.ps1 adds current commit ID to deployment] G --> H[Copilot waits for deployment propagation] H --> I[Copilot runs check-tester.ps1 to verify deployment] J{FOUND?}
+    F --> G[replace-commit-hash.ps1 adds current commit ID to deployment] G --> H[Copilot waits for deployment propagation] H --> I1[Copilot runs check-tester.ps1: finds commit ID] I1 --> I2[Copilot runs check-tester.ps1: finds actual changes]
-    K[Change is live!]

-    A --> B
-    B --> C
-    C --> D
-    D --> E
-    E --> F
-    F --> G
-    G --> H
-    H --> J
+    I2 --> J{FOUND?}
-    J -- Yes --> K
+    J -- Yes --> K[Change is live!]
     J -- No --> B
 ```

 Deployment and verification are fully automated: you dictate changes, Copilot applies them, commits, pushes, deploys, and verifies everything automatically.
 During the deployment process, the `replace-commit-hash.ps1` script is executed to embed the current commit ID into the deployment.
 This allows the `check-tester.ps1` script to verify that the live deployment matches the expected commit.
+The verification script now runs in two steps: first, it finds the commit ID, then it checks for the actual changes.
 If verification fails, Copilot will retry the cycle until success.

 ## 🔍 Verification Script